arvid220u/malthusia/engine/README.md

 The bytecode instrumentation is not perfect, because many of the bytecodes are not constant time.
 For example, `BUILD_STRING(i)` concatenates `i` strings, which should probably cost `i` bytecodes and not 1 bytecode.
 But meh, seems relatively benign.

 Note: `is_jump_target` is never set on the extended args, but always on the root instruction.
 However, the jump target is the extended args instruction.

+### `sys.settrace` idea

+Instead of modifying the bytecode directly, one could use `sys.settrace`.
+This might lead to a simpler and more robust implementation.
+See https://gist.github.com/j-mao/1d833c66fc72c773c28c6ecf272e4d02 for a proof of concept.

+### Pause vs Error on Bytecode Limit

+An initial version of the engine pauses code upon reaching the bytecode limit.
+This requires thread manipulation, and is sometimes confusing (the turn function is no longer atomic, so you have to think about interleaving issues), but makes for a nicer interface if you want to perform a one-time expensive computation.
+Another option is to raise an exception when the limit is reached, and always restarting computation from the beginning of the turn function.